 - After onion has cooked, add frozen vegetables.
 Stir until defrosted, approximately 3-4 minutes.

 - Add cold rice, using a spatula to toss the rice with other ingredients.
-Do NOT stir, toss or flip to prevent the starch from making the rice too soggy.
+Do NOT stir, instead toss or flip to prevent the starch from making the rice too soggy.

 - Add lightly beaten eggs, continuing to flip until eggs are nearly cooked.